 To sum up: The ankh is a symbol of the fit way to live - a good life.
 To cater to life is good.
 Let the ankh remind you of it, and consider how best to cater to three sides to fortune that should work in unison:

 To become dry, superficial, and troubled should be avoided.
-Do not be alarmed to know that a large part of the elements that still work in Christianity, are borrowed from Egypt and other orientations in the Roman Empire either.
+Consider how a large part of the elements that still work in Christianity, are borrowed from Egypt and other orientations in the Roman Empire either.

-The bishop's attire may impresses, even though some vital parts of it were taken from other religions of the Roman Empire.
-Massive borrowing brought about the bishop's cap, shepherd's staff, and so on.
-The cross as a Christian symbol came into use only in the 300s.
+The bishop's attire and rigorous displays may impresses, but very vital parts of it were taken from other religions of the Roman Empire.
+Borrowing brought about the bishop's cap, shepherd's staff, and the cross as a Christian symbol came into use only in the 300s.
 In India and other places there were other crosses in use earlier, for example sun symbols (swastikas).
 [More]

 Refrain from being exposed in public if there is no dire need for such exposure

-An exposed animal runs many risks, and so do the rich and the famous.
+An exposed animal often runs many risks.
+The rich and famous and others in the public eye do too.
 The limelight drive many into wearing dark glasses and shunning paparazzis in their attempts at protection.

 Enlightening stories may first appear to be only for fun, although "many a truth is spoken in jest".
-Consider the long-range effects.
+We could consider the long-range effects.